duartegroup/InterpretingMLKinetics/README.md

 "RF" and "BERT" both have the following structure:

-* Data and results from interpreting model predictions: "<BERT/RF>_interpretation"
+* Data and results from interpreting model predictions: "MODEL_interpretation"

-* Data and results for representative examples of LG, steric, nucleophilic, and allylic effects: "<BERT/RF>_representative_examples"
+* Data and results for representative examples of LG, steric, nucleophilic, and allylic effects: "MODEL_representative_examples"

-*  Results from training and evaluating the models: "<BERT/RF>_training_and_evaluation"
+*  Results from training and evaluating the models: "MODEL_training_and_evaluation"

 "RF" also contains the folder "Rxn_center_only" which countains the data and results from training, evaluating, and interpreting the RF model trained on reaction center ISIDA fragments .